 We were then able to combine this new tool with the increase of the production tanks’ capacity.

+For our clients, this has brought great flexibility in our production capacities.
 This has allowed us to manufacture ever larger quantities and thus meet the demands of the laundry markets.

 2017: Lab extension and Atex room (explosion-proof room)